What is BBC Travel?

 Please hyperlink any POI to the venue’s actual web address.
 If it does not have its own webpage, use your judgement to link to an informative source (not Wikipedia or TripAdvisor).
-Please do not hyperlink a subhead when the subhead is the venue’s name, but link the first reference after that in the text.
 When you can’t find any website for a venue, please include the address and phone number in parentheses.

 Please ensure you check and verify all information, facts and documents, particularly those researched on the internet.
 This may include confirming with an individual or organisation that they posted the material and that it is accurate.

 - A list of all written sources, including books and academic papers (with links, when available).

 - The name, title and contact information (phone number, email – preferably both) for every interviewed source, even if they are not directly quoted.